medavidallsop/pb4wp/README.md

 | `uninstall.php`                 | For uninstall scripts, e.g., delete database tables.            |

 The classes are autoloaded by Composer and get instantiated from `plugin-name.php`.

+## Scoper

+Add any required (non-dev) Composer dependencies to `composer-scoped.json`, and they will be automatically namespaced (e.g., `VendorName\PluginName\Scoped`) to avoid version clashes.
+[WPify Scoper](https://github.com/wpify/scoper) handles the scoping process behind the scenes.

 # Scripts